dotmailer/engagement-cloud-for-shopware/Readme.md

  - First release
 # 1.0.1
  - Rebranding
+# 1.0.2
+ - Use relative URL in "Marketing" menu item

 ## Contribution
 You are welcome to contribute to Engagement Cloud for Shopware!
 You can either: